dtr-org/unit-e-project/specs/spec_v1.0.md

 ## 2. Vote transactions

-Votes will be cast with a new type of transaction.
+Votes will be casted with a new type of transaction.
 All votes should be added to the blockchain, regardless of which fork they support.
 We have not yet considered how to incentivize proposers to include votes in their blocks; most likely, we will have to set apart separate space in each block for votes (as opposed to regular transactions).
-For now, we are assuming the (permissioned) proposers will behave properly and include all votes in blocks.
+For now, we are assuming that the (permissioned) proposers will behave properly and include votes in blocks.

-A validator is also supposed to vote once per epoch, if this does not happen then it will be charged of a non-voter penalty for being offline.
-The accumulated fee over time should be then discharged when a node tries to rightfully spend its deposit after logout.
-Then it will not be able to retrieve the full deposit amount but only the portion remaining after the penalty is applied.
+A validator is  supposed to vote once per epoch; if this does not happen then it will be charged of s penalty for being offline.
+The accumulated `offline penalty` over time will be applied when a node tries to rightfully spend its deposit after logout.
+At withdrawal a validator will be able only to retrieve the portion of the deposit remaining after the total `offline penalties` are applied.

+Votes can either spend a deposit transaction, another vote transaction, a logout transaction or a withdraw; for the vote transaction to be valid it is necessary for the only output to have the same `ScriptPubKey` of the spent transaction and a value equal to the spent transaction plus the reward for the vote performed.
+In this way we will create a chain of transactions with at the beginning a deposit transaction and at the end a withdraw or a slash transaction.
+Such chain will allow to compound deposit and rewards at each round till a slash or a withdraw happens.

 ### 2.1 Vote transactions data
-Vote transactions are going to look very different from a normal transaction because there is no real coin spending but their only purpose is to provide the vote information.
+Vote transactions are a special type of transaction.

 * `version` - is used to distinguish this transaction as a separate type.
 Its value is 4 for this transaction type.
 * `Input(s)` - the transaction is going to have only one input.
-  * `TXID` - is the reference to the deposit transaction.
+  * `TXID` - is the reference to the previous deposit, vote or logout transaction.
-  * `VOUT` - this should be 0, since the deposit transaction has only one output.
+  * `VOUT` - this should be 0, since logout, deposit and vote transactions have only one output.
-  * `ScriptSig` - this field contains the data `<s, t, h(s), h(t)>` serialized in this order as consecutive bytes.
+  * `ScriptSig` - this field contains the data `<s, t, h(s), h(t), sig>` serialized in this order as consecutive bytes.
-* `Output` - No output is needed, nothing is spendable.
+* `Output` - the transaction has a single output and the `ScriptPubKey` must contain a specific script.
+The value has to be the same as the deposit plus the calculated reward.
+Fees are not allowed.
+	  * `ScriptPubKey` this field has to contain a special script that allows slashing (see 1.2).
+The content of the script must be validated at least by the `proposers`.
 * `Locktime` - is not used.

-Since there is no output, no fee is going to be present.
+Furthermore a vote transaction can be spent only by a logout transaction, another vote transaction, a slash transaction or a withdraw transaction.

 ### 2.2 Validating a vote transaction

-Since the internal structure of this transaction is abnormal, most of the normal checks should be skipped (i.e count of inputs and outputs, fees, etc...).
-Other checks and operations should instead be performed to satisfy the protocol:
+In order to validate a vote transaction a node should:

 * check if the validator already voted for this target epoch.
 * check that the target epoch and the target hash are the ones expected.